North Africa: Genetic history

 DNA studies of Iberomaurusian peoples at Taforalt, Morocco dating to around 15,000 years ago have found them to have a distinctive Maghrebi ancestry formed from a mixture of Near Eastern and African ancestry, which is still found as a part of the genome of modern Northwest Africans.
 A 2025 study sequenced individuals from Takarkori (7,000 YBP) and discovered that most of their ancestry was from an unknown ancestral North African lineage, related to the African admixture component found in Iberomaurusians.
 According to the study, the Takarkori people were distinct from both contemporary sub-Saharan Africans and non-Africans/Eurasians.
 They had "only a minor component of non-African ancestry" but did "not carry sub-Saharan African ancestry, suggesting that, contrary to previous interpretations, the Green Sahara was not a corridor connecting northern and sub-Saharan Africa."

 Later during the Neolithic, from around 7,500 years ago onwards, there was a migration into Northwest Africa of European Neolithic Farmers from the Iberian Peninsula (who had originated in Anatolia several thousand years prior), as well as pastoralists from the Levant, both of whom also significantly contributed to the ancestry of modern Northwest Africans.
 The proto-Berber tribes evolved from these prehistoric communities during the late Bronze- and early Iron ages.
+Ancient DNA provides evidence of continuity from earlier North African populations alongside contacts with populations from Western Asia.
+A whole genome from an individual buried at Nuwayrat in Middle Egypt around 2855–2570 BCE was modelled as predominantly deriving from North African Neolithic ancestry, with about 20% of his ancestry related to populations of the eastern Fertile Crescent, including Mesopotamia.

+The Y-chromosome haplogroup E1b1b is widely distributed across North Africa and northeastern Africa.
+Its E-M35 branch, for which an origin in eastern tropical Africa has been proposed, is predominantly distributed in an arc extending from the Horn of Africa through Egypt.
+However, the distribution of a Y-chromosome lineage alone does not show when or in which direction people moved.
+Historian Christopher Ehret has interpreted the distribution of E-M35 in conjunction with linguistic and other evidence as indicating a population movement from the Horn of Africa into Egypt and the Levant, which he associated with the spread of the Afrasian language family.